What to expect during your visit

 Preparing for a clinic visit

 If your child’s care journey starts at Children’s concussion program, knowing what to expect helps make the first visit less stressful.
 Before the visit, talk about it with your child.
-Show your child a photo of the doctor from our directory.
-With younger kids, it may also help to draw pictures (stick figures work just fine!).
-Or act out the upcoming visit with a stuffed animal as the patient.

-You have a laundry list of questions.
+You’ve got questions.
 We’ve got answers.

 We suspect you may have lots of questions about your child’s concussion.
 During the first visit, ask away.
-We’ll answer all your questions and give you some basic education about concussions and their treatment.
+We’ll answer all your questions and give you some education about concussions and their treatment.
 You’ll also receive written instructions about your child’s treatment plan, including any specific accommodations for school, work or play.